phreeza/manuscript_axon_potentials/doc/manuscript.md

 in the first node of Ranvier.
 The conductance had a reversal potential of 0 mV, a maximal amplitude of 0.05\ µS, and a time course described by an alpha-function with time constant 0.01\ ms. Soma and axon initial segment were not modeled explicitly.
+This conductance resembled a synaptic conductance, except for the lack of a somatic or dendritic compartment on which synapses typically impinge.

 For the simplified axon geometries used in [@fig:simpletree], the branching pattern was fixed as described in the caption, with the exception of